Skip to content

 While it would be nice to be able to do a yoga class or take a long walk whenever we feel overwhelmed, during a busy day it’s not always possible.

-Breathing exercises are a quick way to lower cortisol levels (a hormone that increases during times of stress) and decrease blood pressure, helping you to feel calm and able to concentrate on the job at hand.
+Breathing exercises are a quick way to, opens in a new tab lower cortisol levels (a hormone that increases during times of stress) and decrease blood pressure, helping you to feel calm and able to concentrate on the job at hand.

 How do breathing exercises work?

 There are many different types of breathing exercise, but most act to help slow your breath, which can become shallow and rapid during moments of high stress.
 These fast chest breaths can make symptoms of stress feel worse and last longer.
-Better Health Victoria states that slowing and controlling the breath can positively impact our brains and bodies in many ways including:
+Better Health Victoria, opens in a new tab states that slowing and controlling the breath can positively impact our brains and bodies in many ways including:

 • Lowering blood pressure